EvanQuan/qvim/README.md

         - [Powerline
           Fonts](https://powerline.readthedocs.io/en/latest/installation.html)
           must be installed for Powerline symbols to render properly.
-    - However, failing to have Python/lua support or Powerline fonts can all be accounted for in settings.vim and the virmc so nothing breaks.
+    - However, failing to have Python/Lua support or Powerline fonts can all be accounted for in settings.vim and the virmc so nothing breaks.
-2. Minimize conflicts with the default keymappings.
+2. Minimize conflicts with the default key mappings.
     - This makes things easier for others used to default Vim, or other Vim configurations.
     - This prevents muscle memory from getting messed up when only default Vim